-Our policies and procedures ensure that we operate as a quality training provider, and we are a SafeWork NSW Approved training provider, and a SafeWork NSW approved trainer to deliver all HSR courses.
+Our policies and procedures ensure that we operate as a quality training provider.
+The TWU NSW is a SafeWork NSW and Comcare approved training provider, and we use an approved TWU Educator to deliver all HSR courses.

 What kind of training is on offer?

 Our two main training offerings are for Health and Safety Representative (HSR) Training, and Delegates Training.

 As a SafeWork NSW and Comcare-approved WHS HSR training provider, we provide HSRs with an initial five-day HSR training course and one-day refresher courses thereafter.
 The training we offer is carefully industry-focused, and the conversations, activities and handouts are based on the specific safety needs of different sites across the transport industry.
 Whether you’re beneath the wing in our airports, pulling out onto the highway from a distribution centre, moving containers from the ports or keeping the streets of your community free from waste, the training you receive will be catered specifically to you.
 Learn more about TWU NSW HSR Training.

 Delegate training is vital to ensure delegates have the skills and knowledge to allow them to be effective for their fellow members who they represent in the work place.

 Members in your workplace will look to you for help and assistance, and often leadership on particular issues, as delegates are involved in all aspects of workplace change and reform.
 This means that you need to know your rights, how far you can push an issue, how to hold the boss accountable, and where to get support and help when you need it.
 Learn more about TWU NSW Delegates Training.

 Who will I be training with?